cander2/apix-ig/input/pagecontent/examples.md

 }
 ```

-### FDA Request for Information - Safety Update
+### Regulator Request for Information - Safety Update
-FDA requests additional data on May 3, 2025.
+Regulator requests additional data on May 3, 2025.

 ```json
 {